innovation-growth-lab/ccid-transcript-theme-finder/README.md

 - **Initial themes**: Extracted from transcript segments with unique topic IDs
 - **Condensed themes**: Combined themes using bootstrap sampling and network clustering
 - **Refined themes**: Final themes with clear labels, descriptions, and unique identifiers (A, B, C, etc.)
-- **Theme trace data**: Complete evolution tracking showing how granular themes flow through condensation to final themes
+- **Theme trace data**: Evolution tracking showing how granular themes flow through condensation to final themes
 - **Session counts**: Number of unique sessions associated with each theme at different processing stages
 - **Sentence mapping**: Links individual participant contributions to themes with section and session IDs
 - **Sentiment analysis**: Position and stance analysis of sentences within each theme